Stage 1 · Context & Problem Discovery

 Stage 2 · Research & Ideation

-We began by conducting surveys and contextual inquiries to understand existing behaviors and motivations.
-Many participants mentioned using messaging apps or spreadsheets to organize donations, which are methods that were inconsistent and prone to delay.
-Using affinity diagramming and journey mapping, we distilled insights into key opportunity areas:
+We began by conducting surveys, contextual inquiries, and interviews to understand existing behaviors, operational rhythms, and motivations.
+Many participants mentioned relying on informal communication tools or ad hoc tracking methods that were inconsistent and often caused delays.
+Using affinity diagramming and journey mapping, we distilled our research into several opportunity areas.

-• Transparency: Help donors and nonprofits visualize their collective environmental impact.
+• Transparency: Help restaurants and nonprofits visualize their collective environmental and community impact.

 Stage 4 · User Testing & Iteration

-We ran informal usability sessions with 6 participants—including restaurant staff, logistics volunteers, and HCDE peers—to evaluate Targ’s usability and clarity.
+We ran informal usability sessions with six participants.
+Participants consisted of restaurant owners, managers, servers, and nonprofit volunteers.
+We aimed to evaluate Targ’s usability and clarity.

 • Participants praised the one-tap donation flow for reducing friction.